-On January 31, 2022, the Company entered into a stock purchase agreement pursuant to which the Company issued and sold to certain investors 8,747,744 shares of its common stock at a purchase price of \$1.11 per share for aggregate gross proceeds of \$9.7 million ("the January 2022 Private Placement").
-FCMI Parent Co., the Company's majority stockholder, which is controlled by Albert D. Friedberg, the chairman of the Company's board of directors, Friedberg Global-Macro Hedge Fund Ltd., which is also controlled by Albert D. Friedberg, Vaccinex (Rochester) L.L.C., which is majority owned and controlled by Dr. Maurice Zauderer, the Company's President, Chief Executive Officer, and a member of its board of directors and Benbow Estates, which is controlled by Jacob Frieberg, a member of the Company's board of directors, purchased 5,495,493 shares of our common stock for aggregate purchase price of \$6.1 million, respectively, in the January 2022 Private Placement.
-In connection with the January 2022 Private Placement, on January 31, 2022, the Company entered into a registration rights agreement with the investors pursuant to which the Company agreed, among other things, to use its reasonable best efforts to file with the SEC a registration statement on Form S-3 covering the resale of the Investors' Shares within 75 calendar days from the closing of the Private Placement and commercially reasonable efforts to cause such registration statement to become effective on or prior to 105 calendar days from the closing date.
+On March 30, 2023, the Company entered into a stock purchase agreement (the "Stock Purchase Agreement") pursuant to which the Company issued and sold 4,975,608 shares of its common stock at a purchase price of \$0.41 per share for aggregate gross proceeds of \$2.04 million ("the March 2023 Private Placement").
+Two of the investors in the March 2023 Private Placement were affiliated with directors or officers of the Company: FCMI Parent Co. ("FCMI"), which is controlled by Albert D. Friedberg, the chairman of the Company's board of directors, and Vaccinex (Rochester) L.L.C., which is majority owned and controlled by Dr. Maurice Zauderer, the Company's President, Chief Executive Officer, and a member of its board of directors.
+In addition, FCMI made a binding commitment in the Stock Purchase Agreement to purchase, on or prior to May 15, 2023, up to an additional \$2.96 million of shares of the Company's common stock, less the aggregate purchase price of securities of the Company other than the shares sold by the Company to investors other than FCMI and its affiliates after the closing and on or prior to May 15, 2023, and subject to the terms and conditions of the Stock Purchase Agreement.